-All demand and time deposits, totaling approximately \$2.3 billion, which were held by financial institutions as of June 30, were insured by federal depository insurance or by collateral held by the State Treasurer's Office or by an agent of the State Treasurer's Office in the State's name.
+All demand and time deposits, totaling approximately \$4.4 billion, which were held by financial institutions as of June 30, were insured by federal depository insurance or by collateral held by the State Treasurer's Office or by an agent of the State Treasurer's Office in the State's name.
 The California Government Code requires collateral pledged for demand and time deposits to be deposited with the State Treasurer.

-As of June 30, the State Treasurer's Office had amounts on deposit with fiscal agents totaling approximately \$24 million.
-These deposits are related to principal and interest payments due to bondholders.
-The majority of these deposits are insured by federal depository insurance or by collateral held by an agent of the State Treasurer's Office in the State's name.
+As of June 30, the State Treasurer's Office had amounts on deposit with fiscal agents totaling \$10 million.
+Approximately \$2 million of these deposits is related to principal and interest payments due to bondholders.
+The remaining \$8 million represents a compensating balance account designed to provide sufficient earnings to cover fees for custodial services and system maintenance.
+Most of these deposits are insured by federal depository insurance or by collateral held by an agent of the State Treasurer's Office in the State's name.

 The State Treasurer's Office reports its investments at fair value.
 The fair value of all securities in the State Treasurer's Office pooled investment program is based on quoted market prices.
-As of June 30, the average remaining life of the securities in the pooled money investment program administered by the State Treasurer's Office was approximately 210 days.
+As of June 30, the average remaining life of the securities in the pooled money investment program administered by the State Treasurer's Office was approximately 205 days.